lsmo-epfl/aiida-ddec/README.md

 -   `cp2k_ddec.py`: workchain that run an ENERGY calculation in cp2k printing the electron density cube file, and compute the DDEC charges from that

--   `cp2kmultistage_ddec.py`: combines the CP2K Multistage workflow (e.g., to relax
-    the structure) and the previous workchain, to get the DDEC charges of the relaxed structure

 ## License

 MIT